 This site will look much better in a browser that supports web standards, but all information is accessible to any browser or Internet device.

-Act 246, Session Laws of Hawaii 2002 (Act 246), Relating to the Cigarette and Tobacco Tax, increases the tax on cigarettes from 6 cents per cigarette to:
+Act 246 increases the excise tax on cigarettes from 5 cents per cigarette to:

 The tax is collected by the Department of Taxation (Department) when cigarette and tobacco wholesalers and dealers purchase cigarette tax stamps and place the stamps on cigarette packs prior to distribution.
-The current cigarette tax stamps are yellow;1 new pink tax stamps will be issued to implement the increase in the tax rate.2
+The current cigarette tax stamps are green; new yellow tax stamps will be issued to implement the increase in the tax rate.1

-Consumers will see cigarette packs with yellow stamps and cigarette packs with pink stamps.
-It is legal for retailers to sell cigarette packs with the yellow stamps on or after July 1, 2003, under certain circumstances described immediately below.
+Consumers will see cigarette packs with green stamps and cigarette packs with yellow stamps.
+It is legal for retailers to sell cigarette packs with the green stamps on or after October 1, 2002.

-Retailers may sell cigarette packs stamped with the current yellow tax stamps if: (1) the retailers have the cigarette packs with yellow stamps affixed in their inventory as of July 1, 2003; or (2) the cigarette packs with yellow stamps affixed were received from licensed wholesalers and dealers on or after July 1, 2003.
+Retailers may sell cigarette packs stamped with the current green tax stamps if: (1) the retailers have the cigarette packs in their inventory on or after October 1, 2002; or (2) the cigarette packs were received from licensed wholesalers and dealers on or after October 1, 2002.
 Retailers may have to explain to consumers the reason for the different colored stamps.

-Act 246 requires every wholesaler and dealer to pay a tax of 6.5 cents per cigarette for each cigarette sold, used, or possessed after June 30, 2003 and before July 1, 2004.
+Act 246 requires every wholesaler and dealer to pay a tax of 6 cents per cigarette for each cigarette sold, used, or possessed on October 1, 2002.

-Wholesalers and dealers purchasing stamps on a deferred payment plan may increase the amount of their deferred payment purchases by 8.3% (($1.30 - $1.20)/$1.20) if their cigarette tax stamp deferred payment agreement was approved when the cigarette tax was 6 cents per cigarette, or by 28.3% (8.3% plus 20% (see Announcement No. 2002-19)) if their cigarette tax stamp deferred payment agreement was approved when the cigarette tax was 5 cents per cigarette.
-No increase in bond coverage is necessary for the July 1, 2003 rate increase.
+Wholesalers and dealers purchasing stamps on a deferred payment plan may increase the amount of their deferred payment purchases by 20%.
+No increase in bond coverage is necessary for the October 1, 2002, rate increase.

-Current forms and other tax information are available at the Department's website at www.hawaii.gov/tax.
-On Oahu, forms may be ordered by calling the Department's Forms Request Line at: 587-7572.
-Persons who are not calling from Oahu may call: 1-800-222-7572 (toll-free) to receive forms by mail or by fax.
+Current forms and other tax information are available at the Departmentís website at: www.hawaii.gov/tax.
+On Oahu, forms may be ordered by calling the Departmentís Forms Request Line at: 587-7572.
+Persons who are not calling from Oahu, may call: 1-800-222-7572 (toll-free) to receive forms by mail or by fax.